davebanerjee/davebanerjee.github.io/_posts/2023-07-16-metaethical-emotivism-and-error-theory.markdown

 Last month, I read Alexander Miller's <a href="https://www.goodreads.com/book/show/346051.An_Introduction_to_Contemporary_Metaethics" target="_blank">*An Introduction to Contemporary Metaethics*</a>.
 It was an extremely confusing read (an introduction in name only).
 I didn't feel like I had the necessary prerequisites to fully appreciate the content, but I'm glad I didn't give up.

 After reading this book, I've realized how big the field is and how many philosophical knowledge gaps I have.
 I used to feel pretty confident in my philosophical abilities.
 I thought I had a good grasp of ethics with an especially strong understanding of the strengths and weaknesses of utilitarianism.
-This undue, heightened sense of competence in philosophy may have arisen from interacting almost exclusively with utilitarians over the year.
+This undue, heightened sense of competence in philosophy may have arisen from interacting almost exclusively with utilitarians over the past year.
 Over the past few months, I've taken a step back from ethics (and effective altruism) and have begun exploring new fields.
 No longer hindered by the pressure to maximize utility, I found time to do other fun things like reading a metaethics textbook!

 # The Great Divide: Non-Cognitivism vs. Cognitivism

 Ethics is the study of what is morally right and wrong.
 Ethics is concerned with questions like 'should I give to famine relief' or 'should I convince my brother to murder people.'
 Metaethics, on the other hand, is the study of what *is morality* and moral language.
 Metaethics is concerned with questions like 'is there objective morality,' 'do moral judgements express solely emotions,' or 'what are the origin of moral facts.'

 I was introduced to metaethics through a discussion of moral realism and anti-realism (I rolled my eyes when I first heard these terms but now I foolishly use them in everyday conversation, oops).
-Moral realism is the theory that there exist objective moral values, and moral anti-realism is the theory that there does not exist objective moral facts.
+Moral realism is the theory that there exist objective moral values, and moral anti-realism is the theory that there do not exist objective moral facts.
 While I initially thought that the primary disagreement in metaethics was between these two theories, Miller, the author of <a href="https://www.goodreads.com/book/show/346051.An_Introduction_to_Contemporary_Metaethics" target="_blank">*An Introduction to Contemporary Metaethics*</a>, think that the primary divide in metaethics is between the non-cognitivists and the cognitivists.

 Cognitivists believe that moral judgements (e.g. 'murder is wrong') express a truth-apt belief.
 A truth-apt belief is a belief that is apt to be assessed in terms of truth and falsity.
 Non-cognitivists believes that moral judgements express non-cognitive states such as emotions, desires, passions, or sentiments.
 These non-cognitive states are not truth-apt.

-Consider the moral judgement 'you acted wrong in murdering that person.'
+Consider the moral judgement 'you acted wrongly in murdering that person.'
 The cognitivist would claim that the moral judgement is a truth-apt statement—it is either true or false.
 The non-cognitivist would argue that the judgement is not an expression of a belief; rather, the judgement is an expression of some non-cognitive state like emotion.
-They would argue that the judgement you acted wrong in murdering that person’ is equivalent to exclaiming ‘boooo, murder sucks!’ or blurting 'you killed that person!' in a tone of intense horror.
+They would argue that the judgement you acted wrongly in murdering that person’ is equivalent to exclaiming ‘boooo, murder sucks!’ or blurting 'you killed that person!' in a tone of intense horror.

 Within the cognitivists, there is further disagreement.
 The *strong* cognitivists believe that moral judgements